 2. Prepare a Christ-honoring response.

 Feel free to lean on those counselors pretty hard for this one.
 Up until now, you likely responded one way or the other because you really believed it was best.
 But what if during your introspection you realize it wasn’t best?
 What should you do now?
 That’s one of the reason’s we’re here.
 We would love to walk you through the Scriptures to help you formulate a righteous response to your son’s hateful words and rebellious actions (Psalm 119:9).
 You can always feel free to reach out to us at Counselor@TruthLoveParent.com

 3. Practice that response.

 You’ll have ample opportunities to put your Premeditated Parenting to the test with your children, but you can also use these steps to become a premeditated spouse, employee, and friend.
 Try it out.
 Get comfortable with it.
-If you find you’re still struggling with responding emotionally, or you don’t think your approach isn’t having the right effect . . . contact your accountability partner or counselor, talk with your spouse, or even give us a call at Victory Family Ministries.
+If you find you’re still struggling with responding emotionally, or you don’t think your approach isn’t having the right effect . . . contact your accountability partner or counselor, talk with your spouse, or even give us a call at Truth.Love.Parent.
+We have a robust counseling program for in-person and virtual meetings.
 Proverbs 15:22 says “Without consultation, plans are frustrated, But with many counselors they succeed.”
 There are plenty of people in this world ready and willing to help you be the best mom and dad you can be through the power of the Holy Spirit.

 4. Bathe your interactions in prayer.